Transmon-qubit readout using in-situ bifurcation amplification in the mesoscopic regime: Qubit state latching readout

-Using heralding to mitigate state preparation errors, we measure a maximum readout fidelity of $\mathcal{F}_\mathrm{RO} = 1 - [P(e \vert g) - P(g \vert e)]/2 =\SI{98.6}{\%}$ for a \SI{500}{ns} square pulse.
+Using heralding to mitigate state preparation errors, we measure a maximum readout fidelity of $\mathcal{F}_\mathrm{RO} = 1 - [P(e \vert g) + P(g \vert e)]/2 =\SI{98.6}{\%}$ for a \SI{500}{ns} square pulse.
 Here, $P(\alpha \vert \beta)$ is the error probability to read state $\alpha$ when the system was prepared in state $\beta$.
 This fidelity is obtained at \SI{7.508}{GHz} drive frequency and \SI{-89}{dBm} input power (see \cref{fig:fidelity}).
 At this working point, the photon number of the readout mode is around $\overline{n}_g \sim 0$ and $\overline{n}_e \sim 9$ when the qubit is $\ket{g}$ and $\ket{e}$, respectively.
 The error probabilities $P(\alpha \vert \beta)$ are obtained by counting the statistic with thresholding from the readout histograms over $10^5$ repetitions where the qubit is prepared either in its ground or excited state.
-We extract $P(e \vert g) = \SI{0.9}{\%}$ and $P(g \vert e) = \SI{1.9}{\%}$.
-During the \SI{500}{ns}-long readout, we would expect the qubit to have relaxed around $1-e^{-t_\mathrm{int}/2T_1} \simeq \SI{8}{\%}$ of the times.
-Thanks to the latching bifurcation mechanism, this error is reduced to $1-e^{-t_\mathrm{b}/2T_1}$ as the bifurcation characteristic time $t_\mathrm{b}$ is smaller than the readout time.
-Within the \SI{1.4}{\%} readout infidelity, we have \SI{0.1}{\%} error due overlaps between the two gaussians corresponding to each qubit state and we also expect around \SI{0.3}{\%} error due to false qubit preparation.
-The remaining error of \SI{1}{\%} is attributed to qubit transitions before bifurcation and/or wrong bifurcation event.
-We believe that the wrong bifurcation event to be small thanks to the large shift $2\chi_u/2\pi = \SI{48}{MHz}$ allowing to work with input power far enough from the $B_{\eta}^\mathrm{down/up}$ points.
+We extract $P(e \vert g) = \SI{0.9 \pm 0.03}{\%}$ and $P(g \vert e) = \SI{1.9 \pm 0.05}{\%}$ where the uncertainty comes from the finite number of repetitions.
+During the readout integration time $t_\mathrm{int} = \SI{500}{ns}$, we would expect the qubit to have relaxed around $1-e^{-t_\mathrm{int}/2T_1} \simeq \SI{8}{\%}$ of the times.
+However, thanks to the latching bifurcation mechanism, this error is strongly reduced to around $1-e^{-t_\mathrm{b}/2T_1}$ where $t_\mathrm{b}$ is the time to bifurcate up to the high amplitude state, which is much smaller than the readout integration time $t_\mathrm{int}$.
+Assuming $t_\mathrm{b} \simeq \kappa_u^{-1} = \SI{21}{ns}$ as a rough estimate, we thus calculate \SI{0.3}{\%} error due to qubit relaxation before bifurcation within $P(g \vert e)$.
+We also estimate \SI{0.1}{\%} error due to overlaps between the two Gaussian corresponding to each qubit state, \SI{0.4}{\%} of heralding preparation error due to thermal excitations between the heralding and the readout pulse, \SI{1}{\%} of gate infidelity due to finite duration of $\pi$ pulse and finite coherence time.
+Within $P(e \vert g)$, we estimate \SI{0.1}{\%} error due to overlaps between the two Gaussian corresponding to each qubit state, \SI{0.4}{\%} of heralding preparation error due to thermal excitations between the heralding and the readout pulse and \SI{0.2}{\%} error due to thermal excitation during the readout.
+The remaining readout infidelity of \SI{0.15}{\%} (\SI{0.2}{\%} in $P(e \vert g)$ and \SI{0.1}{\%} in $P(g \vert e)$) could be attributed to wrong bifurcation event due to noise and uncertainty on the input power of the coherent drive.
+We believe that this wrong bifurcation event error to be small thanks to the large shift $2\chi_u/2\pi = \SI{48}{MHz}$ allowing to work with input power far enough from the $B_{\eta}^\mathrm{down/up}$ points.
+This error could be further suppressed in the future by optimizing the driving power and frequency working point and the readout pulse shape.